cooleo7/cooleo7.github.io/_posts/2022-01-24-find-a-connection-with-the-reader.markdown

 image:  02.avif
 tags:
 ---
-We can identify which customers are likely to leave the bank from this type of data.
+We can identify which customers are likely to leave the bank through various ML & DL methods.
 It is crucial that banks conduct more thorough data analysis.
 The purpose of this project is to learn something new through careful data analysis such as __Binomial Logistic Regression.__

+The goal of this project is finding out the accuracy of prediction depending on the condition in experiments.
+The project will be consist of 3 parts:
+* EDA (Explatory Data Analysis)
+* Method explanation
+* Result

-## Data
+## EDA - Data preprocessing
 ![]({{ site.baseurl }}/images/11.png)
 *Data Structure*

-## EDA - Data preprocessing

 1. Data encoding